 Machine learning brings predictive security – data is key

 In order to rapidly detect that a domain name is associated with bad behavior, new techniques are required.
-Reputation filtering that can be enabled in DNS firewall is a good option for long term protection, since discovered domains will be known by reputation filtering providers within days or months, but in the meantime we also need to protect our assets, our data and our privacy.
-Working only with a statistical approach is not enough in cases such as detecting command and control based on DGA (Domain Generation Algorithm), so it’s important to introduce new ways of analyzing data – in particular machine learning (ML), clustering and neural networks.
+This is where Domain Generation Algorithm), so it’s important to introduce new ways of analyzing data – in particular, (ML), clustering and neural networks.come into play.
+Reputation filtering that can be enabled in DNS firewall and is a good option for long term protection, since discovered domains will be known by reputation filtering providers within days or months.
+In the meantime we also need to protect our assets, our data and our privacy.
+Working only with a statistical approach is not enough in cases such as detecting command and control based on DGA (

 In order to dive into these advanced algorithms, data is key.
 Data can be gathered at each enterprise site but can also be shared between multiple sites as some patterns are not specific.
 Working with ISPs and hosting providers is very interesting since they see a large amount of traffic and usage trends.
 But this data needs to be stored with the appropriate level of anonymization since they contain much personal information where regulations can apply.
 Once you have the data, you need to learn from it, filter the good from the bad traffic, train the machine learning models, apply heuristics, aggregate domains through clustering and use all possibilities offered by artificial intelligence (AI) studies.
 These are all key steps towards bringing predictive enterprise network security.

 In addition to historical data, you require the real DNS query flow from clients, so it’s important to be located as close as possible to the devices on recursive DNS servers.
 Being near the client allows keeping an eye on each client and its chain of domain resolution requests, and to trigger on specific suspicious patterns.
 Performance of the DNS recursive server may potentially be impacted if too much processing is performed at this level, but this approach is preferred to pushing the DNS traffic back to a cloud service for CPU-intensive analysis.